O-Despo/bsf-ai-21/day-4/np-intro.md

 ## Views

-- When you derive a array form another is creates a `view` in numpy.
+- When you derive a array form another is creates a `view` in Numpy.
 This is not new data it rather points to the old data.
 It is known as a *shallow copy*.
 If you use the `.copy()` method it creates a new array in memory a *deep copy*.

 ```python
 b2 = a.copy()